 The programme provides you with access to an international faculty with state-of-the-art knowledge in the field and experience from working with the courts and institutions of the European Union and in private practice.
 We offer you a unique combination of specialist courses with a special focus on EU law.
 The courses are designed to meet the demands of the market for cutting-edge knowledge on multi-jurisdictional legal issues.

-Due to our close connections with the business community, our courses feature guest lectures by highly specialised professionals providing you with practical and theoretical insights on European and international tax law issues.
-During the programme, you will meet with tax practitioners working with these issues from, for example, EY and Deloitte.
+Due to our close connections with the business community, our courses feature guest lectures by highly specialised professionals providing you with practical and theoretical insights on European and International trade and tax law issues.
+In the specialisation in tax law, you will meet with tax practitioners working with these issues from, for example, EY and Deloitte.

 When applying to this programme, you elect either the European and international trade law track or the European and international tax law track.
 The first track leads to a Master’s degree in European and international trade law and modules are possible to combine across the areas.
 The second track leads to a Master’s degree in European and international tax law.

 The EU and international law methods and the knowledge and skills taught in the programme are a necessity for consultants, legal advisors, judges and civil servants involved in international business and transactions, as well as for business decision-makers.
 The programme is suited for employment within private practice, national and EU institutions, international organisations and legal research.